Subscribe to my newsletter! →

 Overhead shot of Mexican Street Corn dip in a white bowl with tortilla chips

-This dip was inspired by something a friend's mother made for a backyard happy hour earlier this summer.
-As I often do, I decided to put my own spin on it before I shared it with you.
+This dip was inspired by something a friend's mother made for a backyard happy hour one summer.
+As I often do, I decided to put my spin on it before I shared it with you.

-The ingredients are what really make this dip pop.
-The mayo and creme fraiche gives it a nice creamy texture.
+The ingredients are what make this dip pop.
+The mayo and creme fraiche give it a nice creamy texture.
 The lime juice and cilantro add some brightness.
 The spices add just a bit of smokiness.

 • Frozen corn: My favorite frozen corn is petite white corn kernels.
 You can also use petite sweet corn kernels.

-• Mayonaise: You can really use any type of non-flavored mayonnaise for this dip.
-I personally prefer avocado oil mayo.
+• Mayonnaise: You can use any type of non-flavored mayonnaise for this dip.
+I prefer avocado oil mayo.

 • Creme Fraiche: I typically keep a container of this in my refrigerator as I use it all the time.
 You can find it at Whole Foods and other major chain markets.
 Technically, sour cream is a suitable substitute however sour cream is more tart so you'll slightly alter the taste of the dip.
 If you want some ideas for using up what's left, just search "creme fraiche" on the blog.